utsav0/daily-dev-tips/src/pages/posts/my-first-experiences-with-tailwind-css.md

 ### Fast to setup

 It's super fast to get started with Tailwind.
-Either a CDN load or NPM install, and you're good to go.
+Either a CDN load or NPM installs, and you're good to go.
-[Their docs](https://tailwindcss.com/docs/installation) are also super good, so you can just type there what you are looking for and apply that.
+[Their docs](https://tailwindcss.com/docs/installation) are also super good, so you can type there what you are looking for and apply that.

 > Setting up [Tailwind for Angular](https://daily-dev-tips.com/posts/adding-tailwind-css-to-an-angular-project/).

 ### Speed

-It's so easy to write your own "components" sort of speak.
+It's so easy to write your own "components," sort of speak.
 The code is readable.
 It's so self-explanatory what an element does.

 ### No bloating CSS

-You don't need 20 `SCSS` files that all have some part of your component in them.
+You don't need 20 `SCSS` files that all have some part of your component.

 ### Easy responsiveness